-For a publisher engaging a prospective brand, the conversation should not simply center around whether or not the brand should engage in paid search, but rather how to integrate paid search with paid social, organic reach, podcast sponsorship, and more.
+For a publisher engaging a prospective brand, the conversations can’t simply be centered around whether a brand should engage in paid search, but rather, how they can integrate paid search with paid social, organic reach, podcast sponsorship, YouTube ads, OTT, and more.

-Below we explore advertisng cross-platform from a brand’s perspective and how you can leverage it to increase your share of wallet.
+Below, we explore how to speak the cross-platform language to your prospects and how you can leverage your fluency to increase your share of wallet.

 The Salt, Fat, Acid and Heat of Cross-Platform Advertising